lambda-fairy/maud-book/basic_syntax.md

 }
 ```

 Use `(foo)` syntax to splice in the value of `foo` at runtime.
 Any HTML special characters are escaped by default.
-Arbitrary Rust code can be included in a compound expression when there is complicated work to be done or type inference needs a little bit of help:
+Arbitrary Rust code can be included in a compound expression when a single expression would be hard to read or when Rust's type inference needs a little bit of help:

 ```rust
 html! {